DrRobotmck/installfest_script/CONTRIBUTING.md

 Every script has a manifest file in the root of the repo (`Manifest.scriptname`), and then a requisite Installfest script named simply `scriptname`, for example: `Manifest.mac` and `mac`.
 The manifest file is a list of the component shell scripts that comprise the full Installfest script.
 Running the default `rake` task in the repo assembles each of the Installfest scripts dynamically from the contents of each component script named therein.

-The individual components of the InstallFest script are stored in `lib` and `tests`, and the Rake tasks (stored in the `Rakefile`) call Ruby scripts stored in `bin`.
+The individual components of the InstallFest script are stored in `scripts` and `tests`, and the Rake tasks (stored in the `Rakefile`) call Ruby scripts stored in `bin`.

-**A pre-commit hook can be added to your repo** that automatically runs `rake` and adds the newly assembled Installfest script with your changes from the Manifests (and the `lib/set_script_branch.sh` file, which sets an environment variable with the current git branch's name) to your commit.
+**A pre-commit hook can be added to your repo** that automatically runs `rake` and adds the newly assembled Installfest script with your changes from the Manifests (and the `scripts/set_script_branch.sh` file, which sets an environment variable with the current git branch's name) to your commit.
 To add that hook, run the command below from the repo's root.

 ```bash
 # will not overwrite an existing pre-commit hook...